Introduction to Kinesiology

 What are your Major Joints?

-Other muscles in your body, like the heart and lungs, function without needing your thoughts.
+Other muscles in your body, like your heart and lungs, function without needing your conscious thoughts.

 Imagine if you had to remember to breathe or activate your heartbeat.
 That will be a complete disaster if you are forgetful.

 Which Joints Move the Least and the Most?

 - This limited mobility of your ankle joint provides a solid base of support for your body.

 On the other hand, your shoulder joint moves the most.